-- Are you keeping the relationship from your partner?
+- Are you keeping the relationship from your spouse?
 Or are you misleading them about how often or how much you talk to the other person?

-- Are you sharing things with this other person that you don't tell your partner?
+- Are you sharing things with this other person that you don't tell your spouse?
 Do you rush to tell them things first?
 Do you tell them about your unhappiness with your partner?

 - Do you seek out contact with them when you're feeling down or lonely?

 - Are you attracted to them?
-Is there a sexual charge to your interactions?
+Is there sexual tension or a charge to your interactions?

 - Do you fantasize about being in a relationship together?
 Do you wonder if you should be with them instead?

 If you or your spouse has cheated through an emotional affair, it does not have to mean the end of your relationship.
 A breach of trust like this always provides an opportunity to evaluate how you feel about your marriage, and it can be an opportunity to recognize an unhealthy pattern and decide to walk away.
 But if you want to work it out and use it to improve your relationship, there are steps you—the person who emotionally cheated—can take.

 Affairs are full of New Relationship Energy.
 They exist in the infatuation phase, where brain chemistry goes crazy and makes you believe you've found your soul mate.
 This type of feeling is intoxicating, and it's important for the cheating partner to realize that they've been making decisions based on the drug of that neurological reaction.